scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 ak.flatten(array[:, :1])
 ```

 Alternatively, you may want to attack the problem head-on: the issue is that some lists have too few elements, so why not remove those lists with an explicit slice?
-The [ak.num](https://awkward-array.readthedocs.io/en/latest/_auto/ak.num.html) function tells us the length of each nested list.
+The {func}`ak.num` function tells us the length of each nested list.

 ```{code-cell} ipython3
 ak.num(array)